[ Home ] [ News ] [ Contact ] [ Search ] output-kp-data

 (special option for bulk graphene tight-binding band structure)

-Flag that signals if you want to put out the pure bulk k.p dispersion E(k) = E(kx,ky,kz) over the three-dimensional k space in the AVS/Express format.
+Flag that signals if you want to put out the pure bulk k.p dispersion E(k) = E(kx,ky,kz) over the three-dimensional k space.

 This can be of interest in strained regions where the bands are shifted due to strain.
-The dispersion is taken at one point in space grid-position which has to be located inside a quantum region.
+The dispersion is taken at the material grid point grid-position which has to be located inside a quantum region.

 Note: The individual components are called